Policies and Guidelines

 The Volunteer Management System

-Trainees and certified EMGs are expected to enter their volunteer and education hours into the web-based Volunteer Central (VC) each calendar year.
+To remain certified, trainees and certified EMGs are expected to enter their volunteer and education hours into the online Volunteer Central (VC) prior to November 30 each year.
 Each individual is required to have a unique email address in order to access the secure system.
 Read more here.

 Use of the Extension Master Gardener Title

-The correct title for a volunteer from this program is “Michigan State University Extension Master Gardener.”
-This title is to be used only by volunteers who are annually certified in the MSU Extension Master Gardener program and are performing unpaid educational and public service as active Extension Master Gardeners.
-Read more here.
+The correct title for a volunteer in this program is “Michigan State University Extension Master Gardener.”
+This title can only be used only by volunteers who are annually certified in the MSU Extension Master Gardener program and are performing unpaid educational and public service as active Extension Master Gardeners.

 Answering Questions

 MSU Extension Master Gardeners are limited to providing gardening advice to non-commercial growers or managers of plants.
-Questions pertaining to commercial growing or management of plants, legal issues, food preservation and any other non-gardening related questions must be referred to the appropriate MSU Extension educator.
-Read more here.
+Questions pertaining to commercial growing or management of plants, legal issues, food preservation and any other non-gardening related questions must be referred to the appropriate MSU Extension Educator.

 Pest Management Recommendations

-When providing pest management strategies, MSU Extension Master Gardeners are required to provide an integrated pest management approach (using cultural, mechanical, biological and chemical methods).
+When providing pest management strategies, MSU Extension Master Gardeners should provide an integrated pest management approach (using cultural, mechanical, biological and chemical methods).
 Read more here.

 Affirmative Action

-Like every Michigan State University program, the MSU Extension Master Gardener Program is open to all individuals without regard to race, color, national origin, gender, gender identity, religion, age, height, weight, disability, political beliefs, sexual orientation, marital status, family status or veteran status.
-Read more here.
+MSU Extension programs and material are open to all without regard to race, color, national origin, gender, gender identity, religion, age, height, weight, disability, political beliefs, sexual orientation, marital status, family status, or veteran status.

 Liability

-MSU liability insurance coverage is extended to re-certified MSU Extension Master Gardeners and trainees who have successfully completed the Volunteer Selection Process (VSP) and are volunteering in good faith for the University on MSU Extension staff- approved volunteer projects (via the Volunteer Project Proposal Form).
-Read more here.
+MSU Extension provides limited liability insurance coverage to re-certified MSU Extension Master Gardeners and trainees who have successfully completed the Volunteer Selection Process (VSP) and who are volunteering in good faith for the University on MSU EMG approved volunteer projects (via the Volunteer Project Proposal Form).